jsinger67/scnr/README.md

 This looks more deterministic, but now we reveal another problem, which was actually inherent already in the first variant.

-Scanning such an input will mess up the match:
+Scanning the following input will mess up the match:

 ```
 /* a* */
 ```

-The scanner enters state 1 when reading the `*` after the `a` and then fails on matching the space when accepting a `/`.
+The scanner enters state 1 when reading the `*` after the `a` and then fails on matching the space while instead expecting a `/`.
 The reason is that the repeated expression doesn't care about the part that follows it.

 So, we need to become more specific about this aspect, too: